rfabico/IceCreamManufacturer/README.md

 Also requires Oracle Instant Client libraries to be installed and on your machine's PATH (for macOS, use the DYLD_LIBRARY_PATH).
 These may be included with Oracle XE, or can be downloaded separately here: https://www.oracle.com/database/technologies/instant-client/downloads.html

+If downloading separately, the Basic or Basic Light libraries are sufficient for our application.

+For connecting to the Ryerson Oracle database, you must install and run the VPN as per the course instructions.

 # Running the Application
 First, make sure the `FLASK_APP` environment variable is set to `IceCreamMain`.
 Then, from the root directory of the project, run `flask run`.

 The app should then be accessible from `localhost:5000` on any web browser.
+Make sure your VPN is running before performing any actions, so that the database connection works.